denis-beurive/onerng-notes/README.md

 Executing: /lib/systemd/systemd-sysv-install enable rng-tools
 ```

 > Please note that, if you do that, make sure to plug the OneRNG device!
+Otherwise, the `rngd` daemon tries to harvest entropy from the TPM (from `/dev/tpm0`).
+Please note that some computers are not equipped with TPM.
+In that case, you'll get the following error message: "`Unable to open file: /dev/tpm0`" (when running the command `systemctl status rng-tools`).

 ## Notes